Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 Treatment of brain metastases depend on size, location, and number:

-- If metastasized cancer involves a limited number of sites in the brain under 4 cm, it may respond to stereotactic radiosurgery (an outpatient procedure without anesthesia using highly targeted radiation to specific areas) followed by radiation to the brain.
+- If metastasized cancer involves a limited number of sites in the brain under 4 cm, it may respond to stereotactic radiosurgery (an outpatient procedure without anesthesia using highly targeted radiation to specific areas.)

 - Larger tumors are candidates for resection with radiation therapy.